tilt-dev/company/product-development/README.md

 # Acceptance criteria
 See [Product Development](https://github.com/windmilleng/company/blob/master/product-development/README.md) for details.

+When a section is done, replace :white_small_square: with :white_check_mark:

 ## :white_small_square: Problem statement and references
 - E.g. Tilt users find it difficult to understand the colors in the Tilt Web UI sidebar.
 - See the customer conversations here: